Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Introduction

 Reduced order models (ROMs) are one of the most popular low-dimensional surrogate models to obtain the numerical simulation of linear and nonlinear systems \cite{crommelin2004strategies,gunzburger2017ensemble,hesthaven2015certified,HLB96,noack2011reduced,perotto2017higamod,quarteroni2015reduced,sapsis2009dynamically,stefanescu2015pod,taira2019modal,fernandez2018computational,holmes2012turbulence,koc2019commutation,mou2021data}.
 To build a low dimensional ROM, one can use the following most popular frameworks such as proper orthogonal decomposition (POD)~\cite{HLB96,noack2011reduced,fareed2018note,volkwein2013proper,fukunaga1990introduction,banks1998reduced,afanasiev2001adaptive,kunisch1999control,ly2001modeling,banks2000nondestructive,ballarin2015supremizer,azaiez2021cure,iollo2000stability,bergmann2009enablers,weller2010numerical}, reduced basis methods (RBM) \cite{rozza2007stability,quarteroni2014reduced,chacon2016reduced}, empirical interpolation method (EIM), and discrete empirical interpolation method (DEIM) \cite{rowley2005model,antil2014application,drmac2016new,rebollo2017certified}.
 In this work, we specifically use the POD framework to build the ROM.

-The POD-ROM error analysis for the parabolic problems has been worked in \cite{iliescu2014are,kunisch2001galerkin,kunisch2002galerkin,rubino2018streamline,locke2020new}. \textit{Difference quotients (DQs)} (i.e., scaled snapshots of the form $(u^{n} - u^{n-1}) / \Delta t, \, n = 1, \ldots, N$) proposed by Kunisch and Volkwein in Remark 1 of~\cite{KV01} as a means to achieve time discretization optimality.
-The effect of the DQs in linear applications and in the POD-ROM error analysis for the parabolic problems is investigated in \cite{chen2016multilevel,li2022efficient} and \cite{iliescu2014are,kunisch2001galerkin,locke2020new,kean2020error}, respectively.
-The authors in \cite{iliescu2014are} provide the DQ POD-ROM errors for the Burgers equation without providing any numerical analysis for the results.
-Thus, we emphasize that, to our knowledge, the POD-ROM error analysis considering the DQs for the nonlinear problems has never been proved.
+The ROM error analysis for the parabolic problems has been worked in \cite{iliescu2014are,KV01,kunisch2002galerkin,rubino2018streamline,singler2014new,locke2020new}. \textit{Difference quotients (DQs)} (i.e., scaled snapshots of the form $(u^{n} - u^{n-1}) / \Delta t, \, n = 1, \ldots, N$) were proposed by Kunisch and Volkwein in Remark 1 of~\cite{KV01} as a means to achieve time discretization optimality.
+The effect of the DQs in linear applications and the ROM error analysis for the parabolic problems are investigated in \cite{chen2016multilevel,li2022efficient} and \cite{iliescu2014are,KV01,locke2020new,kean2020error}, respectively.
+The authors in \cite{iliescu2014are} provide the DQ ROM numerical results for the Burgers equation without providing any numerical analysis for the results.
+Thus, we emphasize that, to our knowledge, the ROM error analysis considering the DQs for nonlinear problems has never been proven.

-The main aim of the paper is to provide uniform POD-ROM error bounds for the Burgers equation~\eqref{eqn:burgers} considering DQ, $L^2(\Omega)$ and $H_0^1(\Omega)$ POD space frameworks and the $l^{\infty}(L^2(\Omega))$ and natural-norms.
+The main aim of the paper is to provide an error analysis for the ROM approximation of Burgers equations~\eqref{eqn:burgers} considering DQ, $L^2(\Omega)$ and $H_0^1(\Omega)$ POD space frameworks and the $l^{\infty}(L^2(\Omega))$ and natural-norms.
+We provide uniform ROM error bounds and present numerical tests in which we observe a much smaller error of the DQ ROM errors than the noDQ ones, with respect to energy kept in the ROM basis.
+This indicates that the DQ ROM keeps better-selected information for the same amount of energy due to the difference quotients.

 The rest of the paper is organized as follows: In Section~\ref{sec:POD}, we briefly describe the noDQ/DQ POD methodology and provide error bounds for the POD projection error.
-The error analysis for the DQ Crank-Nicolson POD-ROM (DQ CN-POD-ROM) for the Burgers equation~\eqref{eqn:burgers} is presented in Section~\ref{sec:DQ_err_estimate}.
-Specifically, in Sections~\ref{sec:uniform_max_l2_error} and \ref{sec:uniform_natural_norm_error}, we provide $l^{\infty}(L^2)$ and natural-norm, i.e., $l^{\infty}(L^2) \cap l^{2}(H_0^1) $ DQ CN-POD-ROM error bounds considering $L^2(\Omega)$ and $H^1_0(\Omega)$ POD bases and their optimality behavior, respectively.
+DQ Crank-Nicolson (CN) ROM for the Burgers equation~\eqref{eqn:burgers} is defined in Section~\ref{sec:DQ_err_estimate}.
+The error analysis of the DQ CN ROM is discussed in Section \ref{sec:dq_error_analysis}.
+Specifically, in Section \ref{sec:behavior_error_bounds}, we classify the optimality type for the different ROM discretization errors.
+Furthermore, in Sections~\ref{sec:uniform_max_l2_error} and \ref{sec:uniform_natural_norm_error}, we provide $l^{\infty}(L^2)$ and natural-norm, i.e., $l^{\infty}(L^2) \cap l^{2}(H_0^1) $ DQ ROM error bounds considering $L^2(\Omega)$ and $H^1_0(\Omega)$ POD bases and their optimality behavior, respectively.
+As a mathematical model, we use viscous Burgers equation: